Shramkoweb/Shramkoweb/README.md

 ## Professional Goals 🚀

-- Front-End Expertise: Continue advancing my front-end development skills by working on cutting-edge projects that push the limits of user experience and performance.
+- Front-End Expertise: I will continue advancing my front-end development skills by working on cutting-edge projects that push the limits of user experience and performance.
-- Community Contribution: Engage with the developer community by contributing to open-source projects and mentoring others in the field of front-end development.
+- Community Contribution: Engage with the developer community by contributing to open-source projects and mentoring others in front-end development.

 ## Let’s Connect! 📬
 - 🐦 [Website](https://shramko.dev/)